Join Our Newsletter

 • Complete a CDEC-approved coaching specific training

-• Apply for the Early Childhood Professional Credential 3.0 in PDIS and earn a level 3 or higher
+• Apply for the Early Childhood Professional Credential 3.0in PDIS and earn a Level 3 or higher

 • Apply for Early Childhood Coach Credential in PDIS